simplyolumide/test-system/README.md

 Configure sign-in
 First, you need to choose Authentication Providers.
 In the Providers Type, there are two options

+ Cognito User Pool
+If you want the user to sign in using their email address, Phone Number, or User Name.
+You can select one or multiple Attributes which will be prompted when the user sign-up.

+NOTE — You will not be able to change the sign-in options once you have created the User Pool

+Federated Identity Providers
+If you want your user to sign in with social identity providers like Facebook, Google, Amazon, or Apple.

-You can configure token authentication base on amazon incognito.
+You can configure token authentication base on amazon incognito using Advanced App client setting.